pytorch/text/examples/data_pipeline/README.md

 ## Experimental PyText

-This pipeline example shows the application with the existing `ScriptVocab` in pytext library.
+This pipeline example shows the application with a `ScriptVocab` based on the torchtext vocab.
 The `ScriptVocab` instance is built from a text file where a column of vocab tokens are read in sequence.

 * `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
 * `from pytext.torchscript.vocab.ScriptVocabulary`